Smart Glasses Daily

 Huawei offers the AI Glasses in three distinct styles: a titanium wire semi-rim for optical use, and classic full-rim options for both sunglasses and optical lenses.
 The frames are designed for subtlety, available in Silver Gray, Shimmery Silver, and Modern Black, with both round and square frame choices.
 Huawei Consumer Business CEO He Gang appeared at the launch event wearing the new eyewear.

 The design emphasizes lightweight construction, utilizing advanced materials and precision stacking to achieve 6.25mm thin temples and an overall frame weight of 35.5 grams.
-Huawei also incorporated a titanium alloy 'golden triangle hinge' for enhanced durability, claiming a 21% improvement in stability compared to other glasses, according to Google News – AI glasses.
+Huawei also incorporated a titanium alloy 'golden triangle hinge' for enhanced durability, claiming a 21% improvement in stability compared to other glasses, according to Android Authority.

 Internally, the new AI Glasses run on a custom Huawei chip, which the company states improves processing time and instant response for AI features.
 Users can activate voice commands and access Celia and payment functions via a single-tap AI shortcut.
 The integrated camera features a 1/2.8-inch sensor with an AI-powered RAW domain multi-frame fusion algorithm, supporting smart composition, correction, and first-person perspective live streaming for both images and video.